collapsed-stacks/startups/questions/19/how-do-i-avoid-getting-bitten-by-copyright-patent-trolls.md

 - posted by: [Filip Haglund](https://stackexchange.com/users/292965/filip-haglund) on 2014-07-30
 - score: 1

-<p>One way is to create a joint-stock company (translation by wikipedia, I'm Swedish).
+One way is to create a joint-stock company (translation by wikipedia, I'm Swedish).
 That way you invest a amount, and that's all you can lose.
 If you get sued you will at most lose your initial investment (since your stock might lose all their value).
-Also, EU does have quite good protection against patent trolls(compared to the US), but simply avoid the risk if you can.</p>
+Also, EU does have quite good protection against patent trolls(compared to the US), but simply avoid the risk if you can.